sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 changelogItems:
 ---

 We've spent 9 years building the underlying foundation of code search to be fast, secure, and scalable across ~10^11 lines of code for the world's most demanding software teams.
-Now, we’re hard at work making Sourcegraph even smarter.
+Now, we’re making Sourcegraph even smarter.

+Sourcegraph 4.0 includes over a dozen updates and new features, and it is the first step toward Sourcegraph becoming a [code intelligence platform](/blog/code-search-to-code-intelligence).
+A code intelligence platform indexes and understands all of your organization’s code, so instead of just *matching lines in code*, you can *answer questions and learn about code*.

+Today, we're also launching [Sourcegraph Cloud:](/blog/enterprise-cloud) secure, scalable, dedicated Sourcegraph instances on the cloud.
+Sourcegraph Cloud is the best way to start using Sourcegraph on your organization's code.
+[Sign up now](https://signup.sourcegraph.com/) to experience Sourcegraph 4.0.

 Sourcegraph 4.0 includes over a dozen updates and new features, and it is the first step toward Sourcegraph becoming a [code intelligence platform](/blog/code-search-to-code-intelligence).